Ashley-code-netizen/Students-ATM/README.md

 # Students-ATM.
 Py
-#The ATM is to help students manage their finances
+#The ATM is to help students manage their finances.
 balance = 1000
 while True:
     print("\n1.
 Check balance")